SarahBass/ClockfacePomeranianFitBit/README.md

 Versa 2 , Version 4.3

 A space dog clock that is interactive and changes based on day, night, and stats.
+The art was created by me using Vectornator, which is a svg art program on IPAD.
+The art already existed from another project - ABC Pup for Android App, so I just resized a snapshot of a scene to a 300 x 300 pixel area.

 Adds a png background, time, steps, battery life.
 Updates every second (unfortunately this is the most accurate Fitbit can get without draining battery).